nyhxiaoning/free-for-dev/README.md

 **[⬆️ Back to Top](#table-of-contents)**

-## Flutter Related and Building IOS Apps without Mac
+## Flutter 相关和在没有 Mac 的情况下构建 IOS 应用程序  Flutter Related and Building IOS Apps without Mac

   * [FlutLab](https://flutlab.io/) - FlutLab is a modern Flutter online IDE and the best place to create, debug, and build cross-platform projects.
 Build iOS (Without a Mac) and Android apps with Flutter.
   * [CodeMagic](https://codemagic.io/) - Codemagic is a fully hosted and managed CI/CD for mobile apps.
 You can build, test, and deploy with a GUI-based CI/CD tool.
 The free tier offers 500 free minutes/month and a Mac Mini instance with 2.3 GHz and 8 GB of RAM.